designstem/projects/triangles/index.md

 ## 1.

-~Find a bird for which to build a nesting box.~
+~Decide on a bird species to build a nesting box for~

 -